What To Expect On Your Next Holiday In Italy

 Lake Como Excursions

-The beauty of the Lake Como - Light and Relaxed holiday is that you’ll spend plenty of time outside.
+The beauty of a holiday to Lake Como is that you’ll spend plenty of time outside.
 Experience a boat trip on Lake Como and pass charming little villages, villas and see beautiful sights.
 There will be free time to explore Bellagio and take a full day guided excursion to Lake Maggiore and Lake Orta.
 And there will also be plenty of time to discover Lake Como at your own pace.

 My visit to Lake Como and Lake Garda was very reassuring.
 In both destinations, the welcome I received was warm and genuine, and holidaymakers were enjoying the best that Italy has to offer: gorgeous scenery, amazing weather, and incredible cuisine.
 I was impressed by the new safety measures in place, with everyone respecting social distancing, wearing their masks as appropriate and hand sanitising stations were nearly everywhere I went.
 Overall, most of the hotels I visited during my trip to Italy were quite busy, but they were managing the new environment and adhering to safety measures very well even in peak season.
 All our tours will be small groups of no more than 25 people for the time being.
 We are constantly reviewing and revising all our safety protocols, so that when you book your guided Italy holiday with us, you’ll have peace of mind that we are doing everything we can to keep you safe whilst you can enjoy our holidays to its fullest.